MohmmadAlharran/cinema4All/README.md

 This page includes a short description of the company
 Title : About Us
 **Movies** : movies.html (landmark)
-list of movies with basic information about the movie. e.g. actors, posters, trailer videos... etc.
+list of movies with basic information .
 Title: Movies
 **Events** : events.html
 all events with short descriptions (movie , playtime ,...)